pfragkiad/ParserTests/README.md

 ## `DefaultParser` examples #2 (custom functions)

-That was the boring stuff, let's start adding some custom functionality.
+hat was the boring stuff, let's start adding some custom functionality.
 Let's add a custom function ```add3``` that takes 3 arguments.
 For this purpose, we create a new subclass of ```DefaultParser```.
 Note that we can add custom logging via dependency injection (some more examples will follow on this).
 For the moment, ignore the constructor.
 We assume that the ```add3``` functions sums its 3 arguments with a specific weight.
+Note that the syntax has been simplified comparing to the previous API versions.

 ```cs
 private class SimpleFunctionParser : DefaultParser